 Wobbly Legged Kitten Gets Braces Made By Kind Hearted Gamers

-Co-founders of Andosh Accessible Gaming, Andrew and Joshua Cameron felt drawn to Carly because the siblings were both born with a rare condition called Ehlers-Danlos syndrome that causes their bodies to dislocate easily due to a lack of connective tissue.
+Co-founders of Andosh Accessible Gaming, Andrew and Joshua Cameron, felt drawn to Carly because the siblings were both born with a rare condition called Ehlers-Danlos syndrome, which causes their bodies to dislocate easily due to a lack of connective tissue.

 The brothers collaborated with a certified orthotist to create 3D-printed braces for Carly to help her walk.